johannes-skog/reacher/README.md

 Dockerfile  requirements.txt
 ```

-Once Reacher has been setup we can build the image on the remote.
-Reacher will send the build_context to the remote and
+Once ReacherDocker has been setup we can build the image on the remote.
+ReacherDocker will send the build_context to the remote and
 trigger docker to build an image according to the specifications in the Dockerfile

 ```python